K. Alex Schneider

 North Richland Hills Police Department

-A native of North Carolina, Jon Sofley received his Bachelors of Science in Criminal Justice (2003) and a Masters of Public Affairs (2005) from Western Carolina University.
+A native of North Carolina, Jonathan Sofley received his Bachelors of Science in Criminal Justice (2003) and a Masters of Public Affairs (2005) from Western Carolina University.
 Upon graduation, Jon moved to Texas and accepted a job with the Austin Police Department where he worked in the Southwest, Central West, and Downtown area commands during his tenure.
 In 2010, Jon accepted a position with the Dallas Independent School District Police Department to create a Crime Analysis and Planning position where he is planner, analyst, and custodian of records for the department to name a few of his duties.
 In 2021 he joined the North Richland Hills Police Department as their new Crime Management Analyst.
 In this new role he is completely rebooting the crime analysis program into a data driven policing model.

 His biggest duty with TXLEAN is planning and managing all TXLEAN trainings with the TXLEAN Training Committee.
 When he's not working, Jon enjoys seeing new and classic movies, baking, traveling and spending time with his family which includes his only child, a rescued bull mastiff/hound mixed breed dog named Sarge.
 Sarge's hobbies include sleeping, playing, laying on the couch, and drooling everywhere as protects the house from cats and squirrels.